 • A minimum average of 3.5 out of 5 for “quality of instructor” on the student-generated Course Instructor Survey (CIS) and a satisfactory rating from the supervisor of lower-division instruction.

-• The completion of all coursework, foreign language requirements, and examinations within the first three years (for those with an M.A.) or five years (for those with a B.A.) of entering the program.
+• The completion of all coursework, foreign language requirements, and examinations within four years of entering the program.

-• The successful defense of the thesis research proposal before a properly established supervisory committee within six months of the completion of the comprehensive exams.
+• The successful submission of the dissertation prospectus to a properly established supervisory committee within six months of the completion of the Comprehensive Exam.

 • The demonstrated potential to conduct sustained and innovative independent research, deemed relevant to the discipline.